 The IRS is willing to give you a tax break on your 401(k), but you have to follow three important rules:

-Keep contributions at or below the maximum limit: The IRS allows you to withdraw excess deferrals no later than April 15th of the following.
+Keep contributions at or below the maximum limit: The IRS allows you to withdraw excess deferrals no later than April 15th of the following year.
 Any excess deferrals not withdrawn by the deadline are subject to double taxation; that is, they’re taxed both in the year contributed to and in the year distributed from the plan.
-Also, excess deferrals may be subject to early distributions penalties when done before age 59 1/2.
-Contact your plan administrator to find out up to how much you can contribute to your plan (often, a percentage out of compensation).
-This is to
+Also, excess deferrals may be subject to early distributions penalties when done before age 59 ½.
+Contact your plan administrator to find out how much you can contribute to your plan (often, a percentage based on the participant’s compensation).

-Pay back all 401(k) loans in full: Any unpaid loan balances from 401(k) become taxable income and can be subject to early distribution penalties.
-Generally, 401(k) plans that allow loans permit planholders to pay loans within five years or 60 days after termination of employment.
+Pay back all 401(k) loans in full: As a rule of thumb, it’s also wise to resist taking early distributions or loans from your 401(k) to avoid paying penalties.
+Any unpaid loan balances from 401(k) become taxable income and can be subject to early distribution penalties.
+Generally, 401(k) plans that allow loans permit plan holders to pay loans within five years or 60 days after the termination of employment.

-A note for corporations (employers, small business owners, and HR departments)
+A note for employers, small business owners, and HR departments

 As we’ve mentioned above, the U.S. government wants to encourage people to save for retirement and provides strong financial incentives for doing so through a 401(k).
-Because they know that 401(k)s are company-administered, they also provide corporate tax credits and benefits as well!
-You can read about this in more detail here, but here are the main points:
+Because they know that 401(k)s are employer-administered, they also provide corporate tax credits and benefits as well!
+You can read about this in more detail, but here are the main points:

 Corporate tax credit: $1,500 over three years for new 401(k) plans.

-Tax deductible company match: Because 401(k) matches are deductible from a company’s income, this is a more cost-effective way to reward employees than a bonus or a raise while lowering your tax basis.
-It’s a double-sided tax benefit, since neither the company nor the employee have to pay taxes on the match, whereas with a raise or a bonus, both the company and the employer are losing out on the full raise or bonus amount due to taxes.
+Tax-deductible employer match: Because 401(k) matches are deductible from an employer's income, this is a more cost-effective way to reward employees than a bonus or a raise while lowering your tax basis.
+It’s a double-sided tax benefit, since neither the employer nor the employee have to pay taxes on the match—whereas with a raise or a bonus, both are losing out on the full raise or bonus amount due to taxes.